broxus/ever-wever/README.md

 ## How can I transfer WTONs from Ethereum to FreeTON?

 1. Go to the [https://tonbridge.io](https://tonbridge.io)
-2. Connect you Wallet
+2. Connect your Wallet
 3. Choose the ETH-TON tab, specify the "Wrapped TON Crystal, WTON" token from the dropdown
 4. Specify the amount of WTONs to send to the FreeTON and click Next
 5. Specify the FreeTON address you want to send WTONs to.
-    1. Open crystal Crystal Wallet
+    1. Open Crystal Wallet
     2. Click on the TON section
     3. Click receive and copy address.
 It looks like `0:...`
     4. Paste your FreeTON address into the "Recipient TON address" input and click Next